Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Abstract

 \section{Abstract}

-We investigate whether continuous-control policies can be represented and learned as discrete logic circuits instead of continuous neural networks.
-We introduce \methods (\acronyms), a symbolic-differentiable architecture that maps real-valued observations to actions using thermometer-encoded inputs, sparsely connected boolean lookup-table layers, and lightweight action heads. \acronyms can be trained end-to-end by gradient-based techniques, yet compile directly into FPGA-compatible circuits with few- or even single-clock-cycle latency and nanojoule-level energy cost per action.
-Across five MuJoCo benchmarks, including high-dimensional Humanoid, \acronyms achieve returns competitive with weight-based policies (full precision or quantized neural networks), matching performance on four tasks and isolating network capacity as the key limiting factor on HalfCheetah.
-Furthermore, DWCs exhibit structurally sparse and interpretable connectivity patterns, enabling a direct inspection of which input thresholds influence control decisions.
+Controlling autonomous systems under real-world conditions often requires policies that can be evaluated with low latency and minimal energy consumption.
+Unfortunately, these conditions are at odds with the use of high-precision deep neural networks as controllers.
+In this work, we introduce \methods (\acronyms), a symbolic-differentiable architecture that learns flexible, non-linear, yet highly efficient control policies. \acronyms can be trained end-to-end via gradient-based techniques, yet compile directly into FPGA-compatible circuits with few- or even single-clock-cycle latency and nanojoule-level energy cost per action.
+Across five MuJoCo benchmarks, including high-dimensional Humanoid, \acronyms achieve returns competitive with standard deep policies (full-precision or quantized neural networks).
+Furthermore, \acronyms exhibit structurally sparse and interpretable connectivity patterns, enabling direct inspection of which input values influence control decisions.